emutos/manual/usermanual/docs/index.md

     - To boot from any drive, press its letter.
 For example, to boot from I: press the i key.
 This allows for different custom setups.

     - Press the escape key to bypass the desktop and go directly to [EmuCON](#emucon).
-This might also be useful for recovering from a boot sequence gone wrong.
+This might be useful for recovering from a boot sequence gone wrong.

 ## Rebooting ##

 There are two ways to reboot EmuTOS.
 Consult your hardware or emulator documentation for how to achieve them.

 A hard reboot clears everything that has been done since power up.
 A hard reboot is comparable to powering down and up again.
 This is achieved with the reset button on most hardware.
 In EmuTOS, as in some versions of TOS, you can achieve a hard reboot with Ctrl-Alt-Shift-Delete.
 A [boot screen](#booting) is shown.
 A hard reboot returns to ROM, so if you are running EmuTOS from a disk drive, you will have to launch it again from whatever OS is in ROM.

 A soft reboot (Ctrl-Alt-Delete) stops the current program and returns control to EmuDESK.
-It may be achieved with Control-Alt-Delete keys.
 No [boot screen](#booting) is shown, and EmuTOS goes directly to EmuDESK.

 ## The Desktop ##